Note: This page may contain affiliate links.

 Shop vacs have impressive CFM (cubic feet per minute) figures, reaching up to 197 CFM, making them ideal for handling heavy objects and demanding cleanup tasks.

-While your typical vacuums offer an effective suction power of 83 CFM tailored for everyday cleaning needs and excel at easily maintaining indoor spaces.
+While your typical vacuums offer an effective suction power of 83 CFM tailored for everyday cleaning needs, they excel at easily maintaining indoor spaces.

 Size and Durability